ermannoGirardo/exproblab_assignment2/README.md

             It is a FSM in wich the first state adjust the orientation with respect to the target.
 The second phase publish a linear velocity until the target is reached.
 Once the target is reached the third and final state adjust the final orientation of the robot.
 * **move_arm.py** is the node demanded to move Sherlock arm.
-Thanks to MoveIt! this node simply take the joints configuration wanted and then planning the trajectory (in joint space) thanks to Sherlock MoveIt! pkg ad hoc developed.
+Thanks to MoveIt! this node simply take the joints configuration wanted and then planning the trajectory (in joint space-FK) thanks to Sherlock MoveIt! pkg ad hoc developed.
 * **update_knowledge_replan.py** this node is demanded to initialize ROSPlan generating all the clients (problem_interface, planner interface parsing interface and plan_dispatcher).
 Although this node has the scope of replanning until the solution is found.
 * **replan.py** this node is demanded to cancel the current plan and to force a replan